JuanTarrio/rebvo/README.md

 #### Commands in the OpenGL windows

-w,s,a,d: Walk the view like DukeNuke3D
+w,s,a,d: Walk the view in a DukeNukem style
 arrows: Rotate the view

 f,r: flight